Receipts

 The FOCBS makes a significant contribution to federal receipts.

-In 2022, the FOCBS collected CHF 24.3 billion in duty and levies at the border and within Switzerland.
-Total receipts were CHF 0.8 billion higher than in 2021.
-With these receipts, the FOCBS accounts for about one third of total federal receipts, thereby helping to ensure that the state functions properly.
+In 2023, the FOCBS collected CHF 23.6 billion in duty and levies at the border and within Switzerland.
+This was less than the previous year's CHF 24.3 billion.
+With these receipts, the FOCBS accounts for about one third of the total federal receipts of around CHF 79 billion, and thus helps to ensure that the state functions properly.

 Total receipts (in CHF bn)